Health and Wellness

 Interactive school assembly

-Partner with a local school to hold an interactive assembly or a program for a health class in honor of NWGHAAD.
+Host an assembly at your school or find a local school to partner with to hold an interactive assembly or a program for a health class in honor of NWGHAAD.

 This is a great way to share knowledge with young women and girls about HIV and AIDS.
 Listed below are a few options for your event:

 Talk to administrators about the best type of interactive assembly.
-You can even adapt other ideas in this document for your school assembly.
+You can even adapt other ideas from this page for your school assembly.

 Open mic, comedy act, or poetry slam